Duration and Convexity

 As you can see, bond prices as calculated using Macaulay duration is very close to the price calculated with the present values of the cash flows when the interest rate change is small.
 Note that in the above example, when the yield changes by 1%, then the bond price can simply be multiplied by the duration converted to a percentage, since 1% × 2.79 = .0279 = 2.79%.

 The duration adjustment is a close approximation for small changes in interest rates.
 However, duration changes as well, which is measured by the bond's convexity (discussed later).
 Because duration also changes, larger changes in interest rates will yield larger discrepancies between the actual bond price and the price calculated using duration.
-Duration can also be approximated by the following formula:
+Duration can also be approximated by this formula:

 Duration Approximation Formula

-Duration = P- − P+
+Duration = P − P+

 2 × P0(Δy)